matcha-ai/matcha/docs/dataset/README.md

 ## Jumping through datasets

 Datasets behave as linear streams.
 As such, they provide `tell` method returning the current position, and `seek` method for changing the current position manually.
-Note that since the `get` method reads _next_ Instance, it increases the position by one.
+Note that since the `get` method reads _the next_ Instance, it increases the position by one.
 The `reset` method is a shorthand for `seek(0)`.
 If the current position is greater or equal to the dataset size, `eof` returns `true`, else it returns `false`.